Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: System Model

 \section{System Model}

-In summary, we consider \begin{itemize} \item A connection function $H( x-y) = \mathbb{P} ( x \leftrightarrow y ) \in [0,1]$ which gives the probability that two nodes $x,y\in \mathbb{R}$ at distance $r=|x-y|$ in the graph have a link, resembling the long-term proportion of the time that a Rayleigh fading channel is in coverage~\cite{sklar1997-1}. \item A \textit{random connection model}, which is a random geometric graph $G_H (\mathcal{X})$ built on a stationary, homogeneous PPP $\mathcal{X}$ with flat intensity $\rho>0$ on an interval $V \subset \mathbb{R}$ centered at the origin.
-The graph $G_H (\mathcal{X})$ is built on long-range links (known in physics as \textit{soft connectivity} \cite{giles2016}) with a ``Rayleigh fading'' connection function $H(r)=\exp(-r^2)$, and contains a point added at the location $u\in \mathbb{R}$, representing the roadside unit. \end{itemize}
+We consider a \textit{random connection model}, which is an RGG $G_H (\mathcal{X})$ built on a stationary, homogeneous PPP $\mathcal{X}$ with flat intensity $\rho>0$ on an interval $V \subset \mathbb{R}$ centered at the origin.
+The nodes (or vertices) of the graph represent vehicles.
+In addition, we add a vertex at the location $u\in \mathbb{R}$ representing the RSU.
+See Fig.~\ref{fig:system}.
+The edges of the graph represent wireless communication links (known in physics as \textit{soft connectivity} \cite{giles2016}) with the connection function $H\!\left(r\right)$ modeling ``Rayleigh fading'' for any V2V or V2I communication link at distance $r$.
+The selection of Rayleigh fading is relevant to our system model; channel measurements have indicated that the narrowband small scale fading in V2V communication resembles Rayleigh for link distances larger than $50$ m~\cite{Cheng2007}.

-This resembles 1D \textit{continuum percolation}, or a fluid of particles in the so-called ``Potts fluid''~\cite{drory1997,krioukov2016}, but with soft inter-particle potential, see Fig.~\ref{fig:system}.
-Let $P$ denote the transmit power level, common for all vehicles.
-Given a link formed over a distance $r$ and letting $h$ denote the amplitude of the Rayleigh fading channel, $g\!\left(r\right)$ the distance-based path loss, $\Upsilon$ the threshold information-theoretic decoding rate at the receiver, and $N_0$ the noise power level, the connection probability $P_c$ of the link can be expressed as the following probability
+The connection function $H(r)= \mathbb{P} ( x \leftrightarrow y ) \in [0,1]$ gives the probability that two nodes $x,y\in \mathbb{R}$ at distance $r=|x-y|$ in the graph are connected by an edge, resembling the long-term proportion of time that a Rayleigh fading channel at distance separation $r$ is in coverage~\cite{sklar1997-1}.
+It is a stretched exponential of the link distance $r$ and has been widely used to study connectivity in soft RGGs~\cite{penrose2016,giles2016}